 - Senior Management Development Coaching

 I'm pretty active in the New England emerging and middle market business communities.
 I have been named to Mass High Tech’s All Star Team.
-Additionally, I was Chairman and 10 year board member of the MIT Enterprise Forum, Vice Chair of the Smaller Business Association of New England, President of The University Club of Boston, where I was a Director for 12 years, the Founding Chairman of The Stratton Mountain Club for 11 years, a 12 year Chairman of the Association for Corporate Growth of Boston and Chairman of Common Angel Ventures.
-We raised a large fund and then rebranded the iconic Common Angels to Converge Venture Partners, where I am a very active General Partner.
+Additionally, I was Chairman and 10 year board member of the MIT Enterprise Forum, Vice Chair of the Smaller Business Association of New England, President of The University Club of Boston, where I was a Director for 12 years, the Founding Chairman of The Stratton Mountain Club for 11 years, a 12 year Chairman of the Association for Corporate Growth of Boston, receiving its Lifetime Achievement Award in 2019 and Chairman of Common Angel Ventures.
+At Common Angels, during my tenure, we raised a large fund and then rebranded the iconic Common Angels to Converge Venture Partners, where I am a very active General Partner.

-Corporately, I'm currently a Director at the Associated Industries of Massachusetts, Aviant Hospice, Accounting Management Solutions, The Alliance Companies, Brainshark Corporation, Chase Corporation, Rome Snowboards , and Reiser, where I'm Chairman.
+Corporately, I'm currently a Director at the Associated Industries of Massachusetts, Aviant Hospice, Brainshark Corporation, Chase Corporation, and Loci Controls.

-Over the years, I've been an active board member in 10 other companies including Beacon Hospice, Common Angels (Chairman) Hybricon, Ntirety, Research Frontiers, EarCheck (CEO & Chairman), Profile Systems, ROMAC, Anika Therapeutics (CEO), Spryance, Datamedix (CEO & Chariman), Mayer Electronics (CEO and Chairman), and CB Sports (President).
+Over the years, I've been an active board member in 10 other corporate companies including Beacon Hospice (Chairman), Hybricon (Chairman), Ntirety, Research Frontiers, EarCheck (CEO & Chairman), Profile Systems, ROMAC, Anika Therapeutics (CEO), Spryance, Datamedix (CEO & Chairman), Mayer Electronics (CEO and Chairman), CB Sports (President) and Reiser (Chairman)

-I'm a graduate of Boston College, the University of Chicago and the United States Peace Corps.
+I'm a graduate of Boston College and the United States Peace Corps serving in Tanzania.

-Finally, it work hard (sometimes successfully) to divide my time between working in Boston, teaching at MIT and Tufts, snowboarding st Stratton Mountain in southern Vermont during the winter and living and surfing on the beach in NH where I live whenever I can.
-It actually works well !
+Finally, I work hard (sometimes successfully) to divide my time between working in Boston, teaching at MIT and Tufts, snowboarding at Stratton Mountain in southern Vermont during the winter and living and surfing on the beach in NH where I live.
+It actually works well...most of the time...

 Jack @ MIT

-For the past 17 years, I've had the excitement of being a lecturer at MIT in the Mechanical Engineering class of Professors Jung Hoon Chun and Hank Marcus.
+For the past 21 years, I've had the excitement of being a lecturer at MIT in the Mechanical Engineering class of Professor Jung Hoon Chun.
 The concept is to bring to a class of gifted undergraduate and graduate mechanical engineers a few principles of business.
 Specifically directed at a semester-long project plan, my teaching focuses on...